rlivings39/learning-compilers/README.md

 # learning-compilers

-**Note** I've decided to [switch the implementation to Rust](./rust_src/README.md) as that's more relevant to my career goals and something to learn.
-The TypeScript version will receive no more updates.

 This is my attempt at working through [*Writing a C Compiler*](https://norasandler.com/book/) by Nora Sandler.
-The compiler is written in TypeScript leveraging its functional programming abilities.
+The compiler is written in Rust.

 [NQCC2](https://github.com/nlsandler/nqcc2) is the author's reference implementation.